 He had been holding on to an interesting domain name for several years already, but didn't have any use for it until then.
 If we wanted to share our knowledge with the world, we could set up a website about open source intelligence and investigative techniques, and share it with the community for free.
-It was that evening that The OSINT Curious Project was officially born.
+It was that evening, in the outskirts of the Dutch town of Arnhem, that The OSINT Curious Project was officially born.
 The next four years we worked on creating blog posts, shared or created investigative techniques and our knowledge, had dozens of live streams, and interviewed a lot of people on our webcast.

 We had guest authors writing articles or cross-posting their content, we invited new people to join our group, and were being asked to talk at several conferences over the years.
 We became a well established brand, with a lot of knowledge, run by people from all walks of life.
 From maritime experts, to information security specialists, and from members of law enforcement to genealogists.
 We were able to talk about pretty much any topic, could answer nearly every question, or give advice on all sorts of subject due to this wonderful mix of people.